apyle/RepData_PeerAssessment2/PA2_template.md

 records.ratio <- round(records.matched / records.total, 3)
 ```

-After cleaning up the data there are still a total of 254633 records of which we now have matched 252430 for a total of 99.1%.
+After cleaning up the data there are still a total of 254633 records
+of which we now have matched 252430 entries with the 48 NOAA
+categories.
+This is a success rate of 99.1% records matched.

+While it would be preferable to account for 100% of the records, there are still
+entries that have damages or injuries but fall outside of NOAA's list of weather
+events.
+These are items such as Wild Fires.
+The remaining unmatched items do not
+change the results of this analysis for finding the weather events with the biggest
+impact on population safety and economic well being.

+The input data records store property and crop damages in two fields.
+One is for
+the numerical amount (typically three significant digits) and another for the
+magnitude of the damages.
+This is recorded as K for thousands, M for millions, and
+B for billions of dollars.
+In order to properly analyze the economic impact of the
+various events these figures need to be normalized.

 ```r